EveryOneIsGross/abrameLINK/README.md

 ![abramelin](https://github.com/EveryOneIsGross/abrameLINK/assets/23621140/a9c6027f-6e1b-424e-a590-38cda6899c7e)

-## A sequence of reasoning agents that will engage in a round table conversation based on teh user query and their stated available resources.
+A sequence of reasoning agents that will engage in a round table conversation based on teh user query and their stated available resources

 ---